 Time blocking can be the perfect way to organize everything that’s going on in your life.
 As a bonus, it can make you a lot more efficient and productive.
 Since Google Calendar is one of the most popular calendar apps out there, it’s often used for time blocking.
 If you are one of the people that are using Google Calendar for that, you already know why I’m talking about it in the context of resource planning.
 Entering all of your personal and work-related tasks to Google Calendar can be quite a ride.
 Wouldn’t it be great if someone did half the work for you?
 We got you!
 Well, actually the person that does the resource planning has got your back.
 You just have to synchronize your resource to Google Calendar, and all the tasks that are connected to the resource will be imported to the calendar that you have selected.
 Now you can see all your work-related tasks in Google Calendar, and you only have to add the other things.
 If you use one-way sync, you can edit the tasks in Google Calendar to mix in a bit of Pomodoro method without messing anything up in Ganttic.
+On the other hand, if you use two-way sync, you can turn the events planned in Google Calendar to Gantt charts.
 Talk about efficiency.
 Saving time in being more efficient.
 That's the kind of romance you actually have time for, right?!

 ALL THE IMPORTANT MEETINGS IN YOUR TEAM’S CALENDARS